RN residency program overview

-The Nurse Residency program is an evidence-based platform which has been implemented to support registered nurses with less than 1 year of acute care experience as they transition into the role of a professional nurse.
-Course content and curriculum is based upon recommendations of the National League of Nursing (NLN), the American Nurses Credentialing Center (ANCC), and the American Nurses Association (ANA) and various peer-reviewed articles.
+The Nurse Residency program is an evidence-based platform which has been implemented to support registered nurses with less than one year of nursing experience as they transition into the role of a professional nurse.
+Course content and curriculum is based upon recommendations of the National League of Nursing (NLN), the American Nurses Credentialing Center (ANCC), and the American Nurses Association (ANA), and various peer-reviewed articles.
 The residency is then tailored specifically to the culture of Salem Health.

 The Nurse Residency program is a formal 6 month professional development course.
-It begins with initial orientation and training, and proceeds to monthly meetings.
+It begins with initial orientation and training, and proceeds to monthly cohort meetings.
 These meetings are 3.5 hours in length with varied topics geared toward the high-level professional development of an entry-level registered nurse.
-These are not unit-specific education courses.
-Each course is presented by content expert(s) in an interactive manner and for some courses, pre-coursework may be involved to better prepare residents to apply the content.

 - Time management

 - Pain management